Learn all the ins-and-outs of a health savings account and how it can benefit you.

 Setting up your HSA

-Once you enroll, you decide how much you want to contribute for the year, up to the annual limit.
+During the Workday enrollment process, you decide how much you want to contribute for the year, up to the annual IRS limit.

 Your total HSA contributions—that is, what you contribute plus what Okta contributes—may not exceed the annual IRS limits.
 In 2022, these limits are $3,650 if you have employee-only coverage and $7,300 if you have family coverage.
-The 2022 HSA limits include Okta’s employer contribution.
+The 2022 HSA limits include Okta’s employer contribution (up to $780 for employee only coverage and up to $1,518 for family coverage).

 You contribute to your HSA through pretax payroll deductions.

-After you’re set up, you can change your contribution amount at any time.
+After you’re set up, you can change your contribution amount at any time via Workday, not to exceed the IRS limits and not below the amount that you have already contributed year to date.

 Using your HSA funds